-16. In exceptional circumstances, for example where public harm is likely to result from the continued appearance of an ad, we will direct the advertiser to amend or withdraw an ad pending investigation and ruling by the Non-broadcast Council (henceforth Council) at a later date.
+20. In exceptional circumstances, for example where public harm is likely to result from the continued transmission of an ad, we will direct a broadcaster (or broadcasters), via the clearance centres (if either cleared the ad), to suspend an ad immediately pending investigation and ruling by the Broadcast Council (henceforth Council) at a later date.
 Our Chairman (or in his absence the senior independent Council member), in consultation with the Chief Executive (or senior manager), one independent and one industry Council member, must have agreed to such a direction.